Career Resources / Nursing Licensure / Texas

 Step 1: Education

-The Texas Board of Nursing provides approval for more than 200 nurse education programs and licenses more than 27,000 new nurses each year.
+The Texas Board of Nursing provides approval for more than 130 registered nurse education programs and licenses more than 27,000 new nurses each year.
 Whether you’re about to complete your associate’s degree or you’re graduating from a baccalaureate program, the completion of your nursing degree marks the time to begin the licensure application process.

 - Associate Degree in Nursing (ADN)